jacksonwb/ft_p/README.md

 # ft_p
 This is a very simple and lightweight server and client for sending data across a network.
-This project uses IPv4 and was developed as an excersize in socket programming.
+This project uses IPv4 and was developed as an exersize in socket programming.
 The server is multithreaded and simply spawns a new thread to handle each connection.
 The client initially connects a control socket, and subsequently negotiates a data socket to handle all requests.